-9 Class diagram of the Controller
+Fig. 9.
+Class diagram of the Controller package

 The controller package is the core package of the whole system.
-As 9, it contains classes which are used to deal with the user's business logic.
+As shown in Fig. 9, it contains classes which are used to deal with the user's business logic.
 The Search class solves the search requests from all users.
 The Config class returns the configuration of the site to the front end.
 The Resource class is responsible for data collection, resource classification, deletion and other functions.
 Through the Resource class, users can also edit courses and get course lists.

 Private Package